Xeon Phi

 The Xeon Phi product line directly competed with Nvidia's Tesla and AMD Radeon Instinct lines of deep learning and GPGPU cards.
-It was discontinued due to a lack of demand and Intel's problems with its 10nm node.
+It was discontinued due to a lack of demand and Intel's problems with its 10 nm node.

 History

 Background

-The Larrabee microarchitecture (in development since 2006) introduced very wide (512-bit) SIMD units to a x86 architecture based processor design, extended to a cache-coherent multiprocessor system connected via a ring bus to memory; each core was capable of four-way multithreading.
+The Larrabee microarchitecture (in development since 2006) introduced very wide (512-bit) SIMD units to an x86 architecture based processor design, extended to a cache-coherent multiprocessor system connected via a ring bus to memory; each core was capable of four-way multithreading.
 Due to the design being intended for GPU as well as general purpose computing, the Larrabee chips also included specialised hardware for texture sampling.
 The project to produce a retail GPU product directly from the Larrabee research project was terminated in May 2010.

 Another contemporary Intel research project implementing x86 architecture on a many-multicore processor was the 'Single-chip Cloud Computer' (prototype introduced 2009), a design mimicking a cloud computing computer datacentre on a single chip with multiple independent cores: the prototype design included 48 cores per chip with hardware support for selective frequency and voltage control of cores to maximize energy efficiency, and incorporated a mesh network for inter-chip messaging.
 The design lacked cache-coherent cores and focused on principles that would allow the design to scale to many more cores.

 The Teraflops Research Chip (prototype unveiled 2007) is an experimental 80-core chip with two floating-point units per core, implementing a 96-bit VLIW architecture instead of the x86 architecture.
 The project investigated intercore communication methods, per-chip power management, and achieved 1.01 TFLOPS at 3.16 GHz consuming 62 W of power.

 Knights Ferry

 Intel's Many Integrated Core (MIC) prototype board, named Knights Ferry, incorporating a processor codenamed Aubrey Isle was announced 31 May 2010.
 The product was stated to be a derivative of the Larrabee project and other Intel research including the Single-chip Cloud Computer.

-The development product was offered as a PCIe card with 32 in-order cores at up to 1.2 GHz with four threads per core, 2 GB GDDR5 memory, and 8 MB coherent L2 cache (256 KB per core with 32 KB L1 cache), and a power requirement of ~300 W, built at a 45 nm process.
+The development product was offered as a PCIe card with 32 in-order cores at up to 1.2 GHz with four threads per core, 2 GB GDDR5 memory, and 8 MB coherent L2 cache (256 KB per core with 32 KB L1 cache), and a power requirement of ≈300 W, built at a 45 nm process.
 In the Aubrey Isle core a 1,024-bit ring bus (512-bit bi-directional) connects processors to main memory.
 Single-board performance has exceeded 750 GFLOPS.
 The prototype boards only support single-precision floating-point instructions.

 Initial developers included CERN, Korea Institute of Science and Technology Information (KISTI) and Leibniz Supercomputing Centre.
 Hardware vendors for prototype boards included IBM, SGI, HP, Dell and others.